DieserEliasYT/teamchatplugin/README.md

 ## How to use it?
 For example: Write "**@team**" in front of your message and the message will only be sent to players which got the permission you can set in the config.yml For now there are **6 different ranks**.
-You can edit everything exept for the groups, just the messages od chat format (how you want to display your team/rankchat in your chat).
+You can edit everything exept for the groups, just the messages or chat format (how you want to display your team/rankchat in your chat).

 Feel free to use this plugin!
 You are not allowed to claim the plugin as your own.